Managing year-end mutual fund distributions is one way to try to reduce your investment taxes.

 3. Consider ETFs

 ETFs can be a good choice this time of year since ETFs seldom pay out capital gains, and ETFs typically distribute income quarterly.
-However, Nuveen ETFs are planning to an unusual capital gains distributions this year; you’ll want to avoid buying these funds in a taxable account until after the distribution.
+However, a few ETFs (Nuveen ETFs for instance) are expecting to pay unusual capital gains distributions this year; you’ll want to avoid buying these funds in a taxable account until after the distribution.

 What to do if your funds expect to distribute in 2021